 Since the introduction of speed cameras on Britains roads in 1992, it's the Gatsometer BV speed camera which has become the most commonly used camera on the UK's roads.
 Though some counties such as Northamptonshire and Hampshire favour Truvelo cameras instead.
-Plus, Norfolk are in the process (Autumn 2015) of changing a number of their old Gatso cameras for the new Truvelo D-Cam.
+Plus, Norfolk have recently changed a number of their old Gatso cameras for the new Truvelo D-Cam.

 Back in 1992 when Gatsos and other speed cameras were first introduced they were all painted grey, then a change in the law in 2001 saw all speed or "safety" cameras change to be painted bright yellow to ensure visibility at the roadside.

 Gatso speed cameras use radar technology to measure how fast a vehicle is traveling.
 If a motorist is driving above the speed limit for that road then serveral photo are then taken of the vehicle.
 The Gatso uses a powerful flash to show the rear of the vehicle, its registration plate, and calibration lines on the road.
 Gatso speed cameras are always rear facing.
 The reason for this is that the speed cameras 'flash' will not blind oncoming motorists.
 However, this also means that the speed camera may not be visible until the last second (as pictured above).